 CCWG-Accountability finalizes specifications for changes to the ICANN Bylaws.

-CCWG-Accountability prepares materials for ICANN 54 and hosts several sessions to further inform the community on the final proposal.
+CCWG-Accountability prepares materials for ICANN54 and hosts several sessions to further inform the community on the final proposal.

 CCWG-Accountability delivers the final proposal to the ICANN Board.

-CCWG-Accountability certifies that Bylaw changes are consistent with its Work Stream 1 proposals.
+CCWG-Accountability certifies that changes to the Bylaws are consistent with its Work Stream 1 proposals.

 The CCWG-Accountability begins Implementation Oversight of Work Stream 1 items that are not Bylaw changes and begins its work on Work Stream 2.